A $34.99 Goodwill buy turned out to be an historical Roman bust that is practically 2,000 years previous

 2022-05-08 21:46:17

-"I was simply looking for something that seemed fascinating," Younger stated, and when she noticed it, she knew she had to have it.
+"I used to be simply looking for anything that seemed fascinating," Young mentioned, and when she saw it, she knew she had to have it.

-"It was a bargain at $35, there was no cause not to buy it," Young stated.
+"It was a discount at $35, there was no cause to not purchase it," Young said.
 She informed CNN Friday she has been reselling her antique finds since 2011.

 And history it had.